Linda L. Bray: Retirement

 Bray retired from the Army on April 16, 1991, due to a noncombat injury.
 She injured herself during training, at about the time she needed surgery for her hips.
 She claimed it was her fault because she carried too much weight during a training exercise.

 Personal life

-She married John Raymond "Randy" Bray III on December 6, 1983, whom she met while stationed in Germany.
+She married John Raymond "Randy" Bray III on January 4, 1985.
+The two had met while stationed in Germany in 1983.
 Bray is currently a recruiter in Winston-Salem, North Carolina.